ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 (any `DevelopmentEngine` main) there are several switches and configuration parameters you can use to configure your application module.

-**Switch** refers to arguments that you pass to the application, so yo can for example change the host by:
+**Switch** refers to arguments that you pass to the application, so you can, for example, change the host by:

 `java -jar myapp-fatjar.jar -port=8080`